angie0120/build-a-text-summarizer-with-lambda-and-bedrock/README.md

 ### Step 4 - Call Amazon Bedrock

-After building the instruction, the request is sent to Nova:
+After building the instruction, the request is sent to Nova using the Bedrock Runtime API:

 ```python
 response = client.invoke_model(